 apm install stata-exec or go to Settings > Install and search for

-stata-exec.
 This package depends on

 language-stata, which you will be prompted to install if needed.
 There are no additional dependencies needed for use on macOS.

 To open the Command Palette, press

-cmd-shift-P, and then start typing
+ctrl-shift-P, and then start typing

 Stata Exec.
 The available commands will be shown in the drop-down menu.

-cmd-enter: send selection or current line to Stata.
+ctrl-enter: send selection or current line to Stata.

-shift-cmd-d: send entire file to Stata.
+shift-ctrl-D: send entire file to Stata.
 (File must be saved first.
 This runs

-shift-alt-p: send the previous command.
+ctrl-alt-p: send the previous command.

-shift-cmd-c: change Stata's working directory to that of current file.
+shift-ctrl-C: change Stata's working directory to that of current file.

-shift-cmd-g: send paragraph under current cursor.
+shift-ctrl-G: send paragraph under current cursor.
 A paragraph is a region enclosed by whitespace.

-shift-cmd-r: send program definition under current cursor.
+shift-ctrl-R: send program definition under current cursor.
 If there exists

 program drop on the line before